-Much of the culinary life in Hanoi takes place right on the sidewalk – from cooking soft-shell crabs to shelling sunflower seeds, to slurping noodles while perched on tiny, plastic chairs – the sidewalk is kitchen, dining room and front porch here.
+Much of the culinary life in Hanoi takes place right on the sidewalk – from cooking soft-shell crabs to shelling sunflower seeds, to slurping noodles while perched on tiny, plastic chairs – the sidewalk is kitchen, dining room, and front porch here.

-That’s why, on my first evening in any new country, I like to go on a food tour.
+On my first evening in any new country, I like to go on a food tour.
 This first-night strategy helps me learn what to eat, how to eat, where to eat – and how to cross the street.

 Seriously, that’s a thing.
 In Hanoi, you make eye contact with the oncoming crush of scooters and you plunge right on in, holding one hand out straight, palm up in the universal “stop” sign while pointing with the other hand toward your destination and the safety of the next sidewalk.

-After teaching us to cross the street, our spunky guide “Moon” from our Airbnb Experience Food on Foot Tour, started us out at the well-known Banh Mi 25 in the Old Quarter, a shop so well known for the famed Vietnamese Banh Mi that it has expanded throughout the block surrounding 25 Hàng Cá Street, selling delightful sandwiches from the original roadside takeaway stand, as well as a small roadside restaurant, and now a large, multi-level (air conditioned!) space that sprawls above a nondescript door and narrow stairway.
+This shop is not a hidden gem, but a well-known one.
+In fact, it is so well known for the famed Vietnamese Banh Mi that it has expanded throughout the block surrounding 25 Hàng Cá Street, selling delightful sandwiches from the original roadside takeaway stand, as well as a small roadside restaurant, and now a large, multi-level (air-conditioned!) space that sprawls above a nondescript door and narrow stairway.

 We found ourselves an upstairs table in the air-conditioned space, and our group dove right into a pile of Barbeque Pork and Pâté Banh Mi.
 The meat is spread onto a soft, toasted baguette with crunchy pickled vegetables and a secret sauce that is perfectly offset by the chili sauce placed on every table.

 Delightful glass noodles hidden in a Hanoi alleyway